tobowers/project-ideas/README.md

-# Project Ideas
+# Blockchain Week Project Proposals

 This repo is to collect and decide on project ideas.
-You can find them within the [issues](https://github.com/ledgerz/project-ideas/issues).
+In order to submit a proposal use the [issues on this repo](https://github.com/ledgerz/project-ideas/issues).

+Accepted proposals will be moved to the BBWP directory and numbered based on the issue.

+## How to submit

+TODO: fill out the necessary information people need to put in the issues.